Msmith917/Raspberry_Clock/README.md

 > to adjust the temperature accordingly.
 So basically create an a/c unit and thermostate.

 - First I used a lm35 reciever connected to an Arduino UNO so that I could recieve and covert the temperature to a readable float
+The following code is used on an Arduino UNO and compiled on my Raspberry Pi to grab the temperature, convert it, print out the degrees in fahrenheit to terminal
 ##### Code used for Arduino UNO
 ```C
 // initialize variables for the pin, and the floats, (celsius, and fahrenheit)